 Lighting-wise, interior shots tend to be more complicated than exterior shots.
 Unless you’re able to bring your own lighting equipment, you’ll have to make do with the lighting that’s there, which may or may not be easy to work with.

 Also, if you’re not shooting in Raw, you’ll want to take extra care with your white balance.
-Artificial light can change how we perceive the colour of building elements.
+Artificial light can change how we perceive the color of building elements.

 While easily overused, HDR can solve a lot of problems in architectural photography.
 More specifically, it can resolve issues of potential over- and under-exposure when you can’t use your own lighting set up.

 For example, if you need the detail outside a window to show up as well as the interior of the room, HDR can help set you straight.
 On the artistic side, it’s also great for creative exterior shots, like the one above.

 It does need some post-processing prowess to make it look its best (and not “overcooked” as some might say the shot above is).
 But for beginners and those without time or inclination to set up their own lights (interior shots), and photographers looking to add drama to exterior shots, it can create magic.

 Most people focus on capturing buildings as a whole.
 But shooting from a macro or conceptual level oftentimes will open up an entirely new can of possibilities.

 Keep a look out for details and geometric patterns that others might not notice, particularly with older buildings.
 How do the lines interact with each other?
 How does the light emphasise the texture of the building materials?
 Where do the shadows fall?